awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-configuring-a-product.md

 1. Follow steps 1\-6 of [Launch container software from AWS Marketplace](#buyer-launching-a-product), and choose a fulfillment option with a **Helm chart** delivery method\.

-1. In **Deployment target**, choose the environment you want to deploy on:
+1. In **Launch target**, choose the environment you want to deploy on:
    + Choose **Amazon managed Kubernetes** to deploy the application in Amazon EKS\.
 If the seller has enabled QuickLaunch, you can use it to create a new Amazon EKS cluster and launch on it\.
    + Choose **Self\-managed Kubernetes** to deploy the application in [https://anywhere.eks.amazonaws.com/docs/overview/](https://anywhere.eks.amazonaws.com/docs/overview/) or on any Kubernetes cluster running in Amazon EC2 or on\-premises\.

 1. If launching in an **Amazon managed Kubernetes** cluster:

-   1. To launch on an existing cluster in Amazon EKS, choose **Launch on existing cluster** and follow the provided instructions\.
+   1. To launch on an existing cluster in Amazon EKS, under **Launch method**, choose **Launch on existing cluster** and follow the **Launch instructions**\.
 The instructions include creating an AWS Identity and Access Management \(IAM\) role and launching the application\.
 Ensure that you're using Helm CLI version 3\.7\.1\.

-   1. To use QuickLaunch to create a new Amazon EKS cluster and launch on it, choose **Launch on a new Amazon EKS cluster with QuickLaunch**\.
+   1. To use QuickLaunch to create a new Amazon EKS cluster and launch on it, under **Launch method**, choose **Launch on a new EKS cluster with QuickLaunch**\.
 Choose **Launch** to be redirected to create a stack in the AWS CloudFormation console\.
 This stack will create an Amazon EKS cluster and deploy the application by installing the seller\-provided Helm chart\.

    1. On the **Quick create stack** page, in **Stack name**, provide a name for this stack\.